nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 * The second port is connected to the *board controller* on the development kit, the nRF52840.

 You must program the *board controller* with the :ref:`bluetooth-hci-lpuart-sample` sample first, before programming the main controller with the LTE Sensor Gateway sample application.
-You can program the board controller as follows:
+Program the board controller as follows:

 1. Set the **SW10** switch, marked as debug/prog, in the **NRF52** position.
    In nRF9160 DK v0.9.0 and earlier, the switch is called **SW5**.